 From the end of the 2007 season throughout the 2008 season, Cross led the Mavericks to a school-record 17 consecutive home wins at Texas Hall.

 Cross was named the head coach of his alma mater on April 21, 2006 after serving as an assistant coach for the previous eight seasons.

-A three-year letter winner at UT Arlington from 1995-98, Cross gained the reputation as both a fierce competitor on the court and a scholar-athlete off the basketball floor.
+A three-year letter winner at UT Arlington from 1995-98, Cross gained the reputation as both a fierce competitor on the court and a scholar-athlete off the floor.
 As a player, Cross appeared in 82 games for UTA, including 58 in the starting lineup.
-As a senior, Cross averaged 11.9 points, 3.7 rebounds and 3.4 assists per game, while converting a team-high 41.5 percent of his three-point shots, second best in the Southland Conference.
+As a senior, Cross averaged 11.9 points, 3.7 rebounds and 3.4 assists per game, while converting a team-high 41.5 percent of his 3-point shots, second best in the Southland Conference.

 In the classroom, Cross set the standard for UT Arlington basketball.
 He was a two-time GTE/College Sports Information Directors of America Basketball Academic All-American, earning third team as a junior and second team honors as a senior.
 Cross graduated with a perfect 4.0 grade point average in marketing.

 Cross is married to the former Jennifer Harris, who played volleyball for the Mavericks from 1995-98.
 The couple resides in Arlington and has three sons: Austin, Cody and Tyler.